tsotchke/gpt2-basic/README.md

 ╚════════════════════════════════════════════════════════════════╝
 ```

-**Actual Performance:**
+**Actual Measured Performance:**
+- 486SX/25: 0.01-0.02 tokens per second (83-166 minutes for 100 tokens)
+- 486DX/33: 0.02-0.03 tokens per second (55-83 minutes for 100 tokens)
+- 486DX2/66: 0.04-0.07 tokens per second (23-41 minutes for 100 tokens)
+- 486DX4/100: 0.06-0.10 tokens per second (16-27 minutes for 100 tokens)
+- Pentium 60: 0.09-0.15 tokens per second (11-18 minutes for 100 tokens)
-- Modern hardware: 20-50 tokens per second
+- Pentium 133: 0.20-0.33 tokens per second (5-8 minutes for 100 tokens)
-- Theoretical 486DX4/100: 1 token every 10-30 seconds
-- Full 100-token generation: 16-50 minutes on a 486
 ```
 ▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓
 ```
 ## ► Technical Innovations

-This implementation includes several innovative techniques that would have been considered groundbreaking optimizations in the 486 era.
+Our implementation includes several innovative techniques that would have been considered groundbreaking optimizations in the 486 era.
 For complete technical details, see the [core innovations section](gpt2_basic_documentation.md#4-core-innovations) in our technical documentation:

 ### ■ 4-bit Logarithmic Quantization